morphingmachines/diplomacy-example/Readme.md

 ## Generating Verilog

-Verilog code can be generated from Chisel by using the `chisel` Makefile target.
+Verilog code can be generated from Chisel by using the `rtl` Makefile target.

 ```sh
 make rtl
 ```

-The output verilog files are generated in the `./generated` directory.
+The output verilog files are generated in the `./generated_sv_dir` directory.

 Running tests can be done with:

 ```sh
 make test
 ```

+The output VCD files are dumped in the `./test_run_dir` directory.

 More targets can be listed by running `make`.